JasonHunter95/pokemon-project/README.md

-# Pokémon Data Passion Project using Python and React (Pokémon API)
+# Pokemon Data Passion Project using Python and React (PokeAPI)

-This project is a Pokémon-themed application built with Python for the backend and React for the frontend.
-It utilizes the Pokémon API (PokeAPI) to fetch data about various Pokémon, which is then displayed in a user-friendly interface.
+This project is a Pokemon-themed application built with Python for the backend and React for the frontend.
+It utilizes the PokeAPI to fetch data about various Pokemon, which is then displayed in a user-friendly interface.
 The project also incorporates Storybook for developing and testing UI components in isolation.

 ## Features

-- Fetch and display Pokémon data using the Pokémon API (PokeAPI)
+- Fetch and display Pokemon data using the PokeAPI
 - User-friendly interface built with React
 - Isolated component development and testing using Storybook
 - Search by name or ID using the search bar.